 To protect your work and confidential information (business plans, password files, etc.)

 You are an aeronautical engineer and you currently develop terabytes of data of design specifications for a new prototype.
 The IT staff decides to upgrade your hard disk.
 After saving your data on your new hard disk, make sure you tell him to securely erase the entire old hard disk.
 We all heard of many cases about employees stealing highly sensitive and proprietary research, manufacturing information, and passing it to the competitors.

 To prevent data from falling into the wrong hands when you sell/donate/reassign your PC

 Did you know that like any computer device (hard disk, USB, CD/DVD), most copiers, printers or scanners contain hard drives that store a digital image of every document scanned or copied?
 And that is the organization's responsibility to wipe the information before any computer or device is sold or donated, otherwise there are laws which can make you responsible about data breaches?
 The most known is the New Jersey law which requires companies to securely erase any storage device before being returned to the leasing company, sold or disposed.

 To get your computer back to factory settings

 Do you want to sell your computer and make it like new again?
-Or maybe you want to upgrade your operating system to the new Windows 8?
+Or maybe you want to upgrade your operating system to the newest Windows version?
 Or you have problems after a Windows update?
 For all these cases, it is recommended to entirely erase your hard disk.